epimetheusgames/ProjectPrometheus/README.md

 ## Copyright

-Copyright (C) 2024 Carson Bates, Liam Siegal, Elouan Grimm, Alejandro Belgique, and Ranier Szatlocky.
+Copyright (C) 2024 Carson Bates, Liam Siegel, Elouan Grimm, Alejandro Belgique, and Ranier Szatlocky.
 All rights reserved.

+Any scripts and assets (and file in general) in this repository are copyrighted even if they do not contain a copyright notice.

+## Contact

 Email us at <epimtheusgamesogpc@gmail.com>!